-Trump says he called of secret Taliban meeting at Camp David
+Trump says he canceled secret Taliban meeting at Camp David

 It remains unclear if the U.S.-Taliban talks are over or only paused.
 Trump said he called off the peace negotiations after the bombing, but Khalilzad, the U.S. envoy negotiating with the Taliban, was meeting with leaders of the insurgent group in Doha, Qatar, on both Thursday and Friday.

 The State Department and the White House declined to respond to requests for clarification.
-There was no immediate response from the Afghan government.

 A Taliban spokesman, Zabihullah Mujahid, told The Associated Press he could not immediately confirm Trump’s account of a Camp David meeting, and he withheld comment for now.

 “It is a political issue,” he said.
 “We are waiting for our leaders and will update you.”

+The Afghan government in a statement did not directly respond to Trump’s announcement, saying simply that “we have always said that a real peace will come when the Taliban stop killing Afghans and implement a ceasefire and start direct negotiations with the Afghan government” on the country’s future — talks that were meant to quickly follow a U.S.-Taliban deal.
+“The government of Afghanistan appreciates the sincere efforts of its allies in peace and is committed to working together with the United States and other allies in the future to bring a sustainable peace.”

 Many in the Afghan government, which has been sidelined from the U.S.-Taliban talks, and among the Afghan people have been skeptical of the negotiations, fearing there was little if nothing in the deal to stop the Taliban from continuing its attacks against civilians.
 The two shattering Taliban car bombings in Kabul in the past week, which the insurgent group said targeted foreigners but killed far more civilians, renewed those fears.

 Longtime Afghanistan watchers, including former U.S. officials, apparently didn’t see this twist coming.
-After word emerged that a Washington visit by Afghan President Ashraf Ghani had been postponed , some assumed Ghani had been trying to make a last-minute effort to meet Trump to express concerns about the nearing deal.
+After word emerged that a Washington visit by Afghan President Ashraf Ghani had been postponed, some assumed Ghani had been trying to make a last-minute effort to meet Trump to express concerns about the nearing deal.

-“Whatever was the reason for inviting Taliban leaders to Camp David and whatever the real reason for pulling the plug, the peace process has been disrupted at least for the moment,” said Laurel Miller, Asia director for International Crisis Group.

-Michael Kugelman, deputy director of the Asia program at the Wilson Center, tweeted: “It would’ve been a Trumpian move to the core: It would have legitimized bad guys, offered photo ops galore & generated tons of press attention.
-And very tacky.
-And…little would’ve come of it.”
+But one Afghan political analyst, Waheed Muzhda, said he believed that Khalilzad invited Ghani to Washington and then went to Qatar to invite the Taliban to come and sign the agreement.
+“The Taliban rejected his invitation and that made Trump upset,” he said.
+The Taliban likely asked the U.S. to sign the agreement somewhere else such as Qatar, he added.
+“Unfortunately, all these efforts have come to an end with no result and I think the fight in Afghanistan will continue for years to come.”

+Laura Miller, Asia director for the International Crisis Group, said that whatever the reason for “pulling the plug” on talks, the U.S.-led peace process was in jeopardy.

-Associated Press writers Cara Anna and Rahim Faiez in Kabul, Afghanistan, contributed to this report.
+Associated Press writers Cara Anna and Rahim Faiez in Kabul, Afghanistan, contributed.